 What is Money Laundering?

-Most people at least understand that money laundering doesn’t involve washing cash but finding a way to make illegally-earned funds seem legitimate.
+Most people at least understand that laundering money doesn’t involve washing cash but finding a way to make illegally-earned funds seem legitimate.
 This can be done in a number of ways.
-A great example of money laundering is the way Skyler uses the car wash in Breaking Bad.
+A great example is the way Skyler uses the car wash in Breaking Bad.
 She takes the cash Walt made from drug dealing, creates fraudulent receipts for cash purchases at the car wash and then adds the cash to the cash register as though it was earned legitimately through the business.
 This way the cash can be added to her and Walt’s bank accounts and spent like any other legitimate income.

 It’s worth noting that San Diego prosecutors frequently charge people who are in possession of large amounts of cash without explanation with the felony of not having a money transaction license.
 This allows them to avoid having to prove actual money laundering took place.
 They also use this as a means of seizing and forfeiting the cash.
+It’s worth mentioning that if you win your case, any money seized must be returned to you.

 Creative Commons Image by ccPixs.com